aandrewduong/veil-cli/README.md

 Scenario 3:
 How do I get the catalog of a unpublished term?
 You would still use Search mode.
 The task will build the Term ID locally instead of using FHDA's API because that term isn't published yet.

-If you have any questions message me on Discord!
+Have any questions or feature requests?
+Message me on Discord! @ascendingz

 ## Mode